nextgenusfs/amptk/README.md

 # UFITS
 ###USEARCH Fungal ITS Clustering:###

-UFITS is a series of scripts to process fungal ITS amplicon data using USEARCH8, although it can also be used to process any NGS amplicon data.
+UFITS is a series of scripts to process fungal ITS amplicon data using USEARCH8, although it can also be used to process any NGS amplicon data and includes databases setup for analysis of fungal ITS, fungal LSU, bacterial 16S, and insect COI amplicons.
 It can handle Ion Torrent, MiSeq, and 454 data and is cross-platform compatible (works on Mac, Linux - and could work on Windows).
 ___

 <img src="https://github.com/nextgenusfs/ufits/blob/master/docs/ufits.png" width="400">